-All employers will have to provide workers with a qualifying workplace pension by 2018.
+All employers must provide workers with a qualifying workplace pension.
 This is called automatic enrolment.

 Who will be automatically enrolled?

 You must enrol into the scheme all workers who:

 - are aged between 22 and the State Pension age

 You must make an employer’s contribution to the pension scheme for those workers.

 What about workers who don’t have to be automatically enrolled?

 Any worker who falls outside the eligible age band – aged 16 to 21, for example, or state pension age to 75 – may opt in to workplace pension saving with a minimum contribution from you.